MrFriendCS/MrFriendCS.github.io/N5-CS-WDD.md

 [Back to Table of Contents](#toc)

 ## JavaScript (JS)

-Describe and identify JavaScript coding related to mouse events.

 The statements are terminated with a semicolon, **`;`**.
 An individual statement will run without a semicolon but multiple statements will not.